 Like other canned goods, some canned pumpkin products are high in sodium, so stick to about one cup per day.
 You’ll also want to read ingredient labels carefully to avoid products with added sugar.

-- Pumpkin is a type of winer squash that is technically a fruit.
+- Pumpkin is a type of winter squash that is technically a fruit.
 It’s an excellent source of vitamin A, plus supplies you with vitamins C and E, fiber, potassium, manganese, and more.

 - Pumpkin nutrition can help support healthy eyes/vision, skin, a strong immune system, and cardiovascular, digestive and skeletal health.